 - Schedule think time.
 Yes, put idle time on the calendar and treat it like any appointment or meeting that you can’t miss.

 - Take advantage of unexpected downtime.
 I used use to hate anything that got in the way of my progress (waiting in lines, being put on hold, traffic).
 Now I look at those unexpected downtime as gifts in my day.
 Time to pause and reflect and do nothing.

 - Visit your “thin place”.
 A thin place is a locale where the distance between heaven and earth collapses because it beautiful and serene, promotes reflection and gratitude or is meaningful to you in a spiritual sense.
 My thin space is a quite corner of the lakefront near my house.
 Find your thin space and make time to go just be present in the beauty and serenity.

 - Integrate mindless activity.
 Admittedly, it can certainly be hard to totally do nothing.
 Sometimes it helps to quiet my mind when I’m at least moving my body in some way, so I find the best idle time for me is walking.
 I’m still moving, but not so intense that I can’t let my mind wander.
 My friend finds her best idle time watching mindless TV.
 It’s her way to get in a relaxed mode and she doesn’t feel guilty letting her mind wander while watching The Bachelor.
-For others it might mean listening to music.
+For others it might mean listening to music or coloring.

 - Step away from the screen.
 Above all else, put away the phone, iPad, laptop so your mind can truly wander.

 As you integrate more idle time into your life, share it with others!
 Encourage those around you to do the same and tag @thebrimfullife in your posts with #donothing.

 To get ideas and inspiration to live The Brimful Life directly to your in-box, join my newsletter.